thuantran-tqt/food-blog/README.md

 #   FOOD BLOG WEBSITE

-This is my final assignment in HTML & CSS course at Nordic Coder School
+This is my final assignment in HTML & CSS course at Nordic Coder School.

 Technology used: